 She had a high amount of pain every day and it was getting worse by the day.

 Her first goal was to be able to tolerate sitting for up to 30 minutes.

 The patient came in with the idea she would meet her end goal within 12 months of weekly treatment.
 Because her timeline was so reasonable, even with setbacks along the way she was never discouraged as to her ability to heal and to meet her goal.
-She met her goal a lot earlier.
+She was able to meet her goal a lot sooner.